Jamal Jack: Club career

+International career

+He made his international debut on 29 February 2012 against Antigua and Barbuda, which his team won 4–0.

+On 17 December 2024, which was his birthday, he scored his first international goal in a 3–1 friendly defeat to Saudi Arabia.

+International goals

 Style of play

 Nicknamed "The Rock", due to his consistency, strength, and hard-tackling playing style, Jack stands out for his charismatic leadership and ability to organise his team's back-line and break down opposition plays.
 A quick, hard-working, tenacious, and powerful player, who excels in the air and at anticipating his opponents, he combines his aggression, stamina, and ability to read the game, as well as his physical, mental, and defensive skills, with a notable confidence and good technique on the ball, which also allowed him to play in the midfield throughout his career.

 Personal life

 Jack is born in Charlotteville, a village lying on the northeastern tip of Tobago.
 He is father of two children.